itskaedechan/realtyworks/README.md

    - added a heading "Our Location" for clarity and it follows the Call or Visit Section

 10. Social Links Section

     - Previous social links section from the site were removed. (placed before Call or Visit)
     - Retained the social links for the footer for standardizing footer
     - added toolstips and group-hover (fb, ig, linkedin and yelp)

+11. NavBar

+- added react-scroll for smooth navigation and anchoring

 ## Contact